fricciardi/datetime2/docs/index.rst

    >>> d2 = Date(737109)  # February 19th, 2019

 We can then print those dates with different representations.
-These representations are accessed as attibutes of the :class:`Date` object:
+These representations are accessed as attributes of the :class:`Date` object:

 .. doctest::